tildeio/router.js/README.md

 3. A direct transition to `about` with a specified context object
-   1. Triggers `beforeModel`, resolves the specified context object if it's a prmise, and triggers `afterModel`.
+   1. Triggers `beforeModel`, resolves the specified context object if it's a promise, and triggers `afterModel`.
    1. Triggers the `exit` callback on `newPost` and `posts`